Lucee Lockdown Guide

 On Windows it is recommended to run the Lucee/Tomcat service as a restrict user with only the required permissions rather than under SYSTEM account.

-As with ACF, it is recommended best security practice to restrict access to URI's that are not necessary to publicly expose.
+As with ACF, the recommended best security practice to restrict access to all URLs that are not required to be publicly accessible.

 Examples that have been cited include:

-An Apache directive that restricts access to /lucee-context, as an example, is given below:
+An Apache directive that restricts access to /lucee, as an example, is given below:

-In the above example, only the localhost IP address, 127.0.0.1, would be allowed to navigate to any url that contains /lucee-context.
-This directive effectively blocks access to URL's that begin with /lucee-context/ from any other IP address, cutting off any exploits that attempt to use resources located under /lucee-context.
+In the above example, only the localhost IP address, 127.0.0.1, would be allowed to navigate to any url that contains /lucee.
+This directive effectively blocks access to URL's that begin with /lucee/ from any other IP address, cutting off any exploits that attempt to use resources located under /lucee.

 So far, so good.
-But then how can admins access the admin panels such as /lucee-context/admin/server.cfm if they don't have physical access to the server???
+But then how can admins access the admin panels such as /lucee/admin/server.cfm if they don't have physical access to the server???

 Detailed instructions for SSH tunneling:

 ssh into a server using the -D flag, example: ssh -D 60001 email@example.com